19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 ||Date of commencement|1 March 2006|
 Note:

-The Workplace Safety and Health Act 2006 repealed the Factories Act (Chapter 104, 1998 Revised Edition).
+The Workplace Safety and Health Act 2006 repealed the Factories Act (Chapter 104, 1998 Revised Edition

 |2.|**G. N. No. S 72/2007—Workplace Safety and Health (Workplaces Subject to Act) Order 2007**|
 ||Date of operation|1 March 2007|